alessiovecchio/turbidimeter/README.md

 The directory Server contains the elements required to start the server to collect the data from the different sensors.

-## Raspberry installation instruction
+## Raspberry installation instructions

-These steps should be performed after buying and mounting the Raspberry Pi Zero WH with the Witty Pi board, the photodetectors and the LED emitter.
-For a schema of the Pin connection you can refer to the paper "".
+These steps should be performed after buying and mounting the Raspberry Pi Zero WH with the Witty Pi 4 L3V7, the photodetectors and the LED emitter.
+For a schema of the Pins' connection you can refer to the paper "".

-* 1 Install the Raspbian OS on the micro Sim deployed on the board.
+* 1 Install the Raspbian OS on the microSD deployed on the board.
   - The default user for the Raspberry Pi is "pi".
 * 2 Download the turbidimeter directory on the Desktop of the user pi of the Raspberry.
 * 3 Launch the welcomeTurbi.sh script to automatically download the required libraries for managing the Witty Pi board, following the instructions provided on screen.